-There are currently three schools in Oklahoma that offer a total of seven master’s in communication programs, all of which are campus-based.
-Among these seven programs, students can find specializations in areas such as mass communication, organizational communication, intercultural communication, and strategic communication.
+There are currently three schools in Oklahoma that offer a total of six master’s in communication programs, five of which are campus-based and one that is online.
+Among these six programs, students can find specializations in areas such as mass communication, organizational communication, intercultural communication, and strategic communication.
 All of the schools listed on this page have received regional accreditation through the Higher Learning Commission and are non-profit institutions.

 Campus-Based Master’s in Communication Programs in Oklahoma